 (Note how the subscripts and superscripts can be affected by material inserted between the symbol and the sub- and superscripts.)
 If you load the amsmath package, we'll test the align environment instead.
-Incidentally, that's just a regular partial derivative symbol $\cdot \partial$.
-Not to be confused with the spin-weighted partial derivative $\cdot \eth$, which can be displayed here as this document has loaded the amssymb package.
+Incidentally, that's just a regular partial derivative symbol ∂ .
+Not to be confused with the spin-weighted partial derivative [you need the amssymb package for that symbol].
 Now I've been a bit fancy here and inserted > in front of the sort key so I can get xindy to create a special group for the maths symbols.
-Here's the code you can add to your .xdy file to implement it:
+Here's the code you can add to your .xdy file to implement it.